JimvandeVen/be-assessment-2/README.md

 ## To do list  (If I had more time)

-- [ ] Get rid of all the client-side javascript that is necessary, so progressive disclosure is fully used
+- [ ] Get rid of all the client-side javascript that is not necessary, so progressive disclosure is fully used
 - [ ] Create a real, working,  message besed system that works inside the application
 - [ ] Finnish the work started in CSS
 - [ ] Deploy the website